What Size Boardroom Table Do You Need?

-Calculating the size of boardroom tables or conference tables is actually fairly straightforward.
-With a few simple measurements and this quick reference guide, you should be able to work out how many people you will be able to seat comfortably.
+Calculating the size of boardroom or conference room tables is actually quite straightforward.
+With a few simple measurements and our quick reference guide, you should be able to work out how many people you will be able to seat comfortably.

-Ideally, your table should have a minimum amount of clearance and this can be calculated as follows:
+Ideally, your boardroom table should have a minimum amount of clearance (space around the table to move).
+This can be calculated as follows:

 If your room is under 6.7 metres, allow 1.5 metres clearance

 If your room is above 6.7 metres, allow 1.8 metres clearance

 Because your room is under 5 metres, you should allow 1.2 metres clearance (see point 2 above).